 - 1. The TAR will submit a staffing plan following the signing of the FEMA Tribe Agreement; - 2.
-The TAR and Alternate TAR will be the minimum staffing required to administer the Federal Grant; - 3.
-The TAR will assume initial responsibilities for Public Assistance activities upon the Federal declaration of an emergency or disaster; - 4.
-Notifying potential Tribal Subrecipients; - 5.
-Conducting Tribal Subrecipients' Briefings; - 6.
-Requesting Immediate Needs Funding on behalf of the Tribal Subrecipients;
+The TAR and Alternate TAR will be the minimum staffing required to administer the federal grant; - 3.
+The TAR will assume initial responsibilities for public assistance activities upon the federal declaration of an emergency or disaster; - 4.
+Notifying potential tribal subrecipients; - 5.
+Conducting tribal subrecipients' briefings; - 6.
+Requesting immediate needs funding on behalf of the tribal subrecipients; - 7.
+Attending recovery scoping meetings; - 8.
+Assigning a Tribal Applicant liaison to work with the FEMA PDMG;

-- 7. Attending Recovery Scoping Meetings; - 8.
-Assigning a Tribal Applicant Liaison to work with the FEMA Public Assistance Program Delivery Manager (PDMG); - 9.
-Coordinating with the FEMA Environmental and Historic Preservation Advisor (EHAD) and complying with applicable EHP laws, regulations, and executive orders and any EHP conditions associated with the grant. - 10.
+- 9. Coordinating with the FEMA EHAD and complying with applicable EHP laws, regulations, and executive orders and any EHP conditions associated with the grant. - 10.
 Assisting FEMA in determining work and Tribal Applicant eligibility; - 11.
 Processing requests for appeals and approval of time extensions, cost overruns, improved projects, advances and reimbursements; - 12.
 Making recommendations to FEMA on appeals and alternate project requests; - 13.
-Complying with administrative requirements of 44 CFR, Part 206 and the audit requirements of 2 CFR. - 14.
-Securing insurance information from Tribal Subrecipients when required; - 15.
-Participating with FEMA in establishing Hazard Mitigation and insurance requirements; - 16.
+Complying with administrative requirements of 44 C.F.R.
+Part 206 and the audit requirements of 2 C.F.R. - 14.
+Securing insurance information from tribal subrecipients when required; - 15.
+Participating with FEMA in establishing hazard mitigation and insurance requirements; - 16.
 Reviewing and certifying project completion information; - 17.
-Conducting quarterly reviews, site inspections and audits, as required ensuring program compliance; - 18.
+Conducting quarterly reviews, site inspections. and audits, as required to ensure program compliance; - 18.
 Reporting to FEMA on a quarterly basis the financial status of PA grant and progress information per FEMA requirement; and - 19.
 Determining budget and staffing requirements necessary for proper program management.